 We love treating clients in Toronto with migraines because acupuncture can significantly reduce the intensity, duration and frequency of the pain.
 Traditional Chinese Medicine recognizes that many different types of headaches and addresses the root cause of the pain.
 What's more, clinic studies are demonstrating that acupuncture really works to reduce migraine pain!

-I will ask all kinds of questions for figure out the etiology (cause of headaches) and the specific type of headache you have.
+In our headache clinic Toronto, you will be askedall kinds of questions for figure out the etiology (cause of headaches) and the specific type of headache you have.
 Then we will create a unique treatment plan to eliminate or greatly reduce your headaches!

 Let’s look at some of the most common types of headaches: